Asbestos on Patrol Boats

 Places where you could find asbestos on patrol boats included:

-U.S. Navy veterans that served aboard patrol boats had to install, repair, or replace asbestos-based components.
-However, these activities could release asbestos fibers into the air, putting anyone nearby at risk of mesothelioma.
+U.S. Navy veterans who served aboard patrol boats had to install, repair, or replace asbestos-based components.
+However, these activities could release fibers into the air, putting anyone nearby at risk of mesothelioma.

 Who Was at Risk of Asbestos on Navy Patrol Boats?